MichaelPaulukonis/express-crash-course/docs/course_expanded.md

+This **30-day Express.js crash course** is structured with an **API-first approach** and focuses on **JWT authentication**.
+It provides hands-on daily *mini-projects* or tasks, complete with code snippets, reference resources, and fallback reading for fundamentals.
+This course is designed for experienced software engineers, allowing for just-in-time diving or deeper learning.

-Here’s your **30-day Express.js crash course**, structured API-first with JWT authentication, and hands-on daily *mini-projects* or tasks.
+Here’s your **33-day Express.js crash course**, structured API-first with JWT authentication, and hands-on daily *mini-projects* or tasks.
 Each day features a practical prompt with code snippets, reference resources, and fallback reading for fundamentals—perfect for just-in-time diving or deeper learning, tailored for a senior engineer like you.

 ## **Days 1–3: Foundations & Project Setup**